USS Gemsbok (1861): Sent south to protect Union shipping

 Subsequently, she was ordered to Boston on 27 August to fill up her complement and then to report for duty with Rear Admiral Samuel F. DuPont at Port Royal, South Carolina.
 From there, she sailed to Turtle Harbor, Florida for the protection of colliers supplying the West Indies squadron.

 On 10 December, Union Army transport Menemon Sanford grounded on a reef south of Key West, Florida, and Gemsbok sent a launch and crew to kedge her off, taking aboard many officers and men later debarked at Key West.

 Peter Lefevre, a First Lieutenant in the 156th Regiment New York State Volunteers wrote home on 11 December 1862:

 We are all safely off the M. Sanford.
 I am with the greater part of the regiment on board the U.S. Bark of War "Gemsbok".
 Johan is aboard the U.S. Steam transport Black Stone which has the bark in tow.
 We are all safe, and for all I can see contented and happy.
 Not a man has even been bruised.
 Providence has surrounded us with success of favorable circumstances.

 Employed as a collier and storeship

 In February 1863, Gemsbok was attached to the West Indies Squadron to be employed as a coal and store ship.
 Returning to New York City on 19 July, she decommissioned there.

-On 19 July 1864, she was ordered to Port Royal, and – after recommissioning at New York on 23 December – reached that port on 8 January 1965.
-She served on blockade duty in waters off Georgia and South Carolina and as a guard ship and storeship before returning to the New York Navy Yard on 17 June.
+On 19 July 1864, she was ordered to Port Royal, and – after recommissioning at New York on 23 December – reached that port on 8 January 1865.
+She served on blockade duty in waters off Georgia and South Carolina; in May 1865 the "Gemsbok" captured the vessel "Troup" at Dobay Sound, Georgia."Gemsbok" was also a guard ship and storeship before returning to the New York Navy Yard on 17 June.